 Although obviously if your listening to the audio version of this it will not be updated daily.

-This site is created using my own custom child theme (which I may eventually get around to publishing here) of the Understrap Theme.
+This site is created using my own custom child theme of the Understrap Theme.

-I initially used my own custom child theme of the Beans Theme but moved to using this as I begin creating a unified theme across the various commissioned sites I made for Tees Valley Arts.
+I initially used my own custom child theme of the Beans Theme, however I moved to using this as I begin creating a unified theme across the various sites I made for Tees Valley Arts.

 As I add new functions and shortcode to this site and others I eventually get around to posting a guide one how I did it.